csiro-fair/marimba/docs/pipeline.md

 ## Introduction to Pipelines

-Marimba is designed with a clear distinction between the core Marimba system and user-authored Pipelines responsible for processing data from single or multi-instrument systems.
-This modular architecture allows you to create custom Pipelines tailored to your specific data processing requirements, while minimizing the amount of boilerplate code required to achieve an operational processing system for your instruments.
+Marimba is designed with a clear distinction between the core Marimba system and user-authored Pipelines that are responsible for processing data from single or multi-instrument systems.
+This modular architecture allows you to create custom Pipelines designed to your specific data processing requirements, while minimizing the amount of boilerplate code required to achieve an operational processing system for your instruments.

 Within a Marimba Project, the core Marimba system manages the overall workflow, including the execution of key Pipeline methods (`_import`, `_process` and `_package`), the capture of processing logs, and the final packaging of datasets.
-The Pipeline itself is only responsible for implementing the necessary logic and code specific to the instruments or systems it is designed to handle.
+The Pipeline itself is only responsible for implementing the necessary logic and code specific to the instruments or systems it is designed to process.

 ---